 If you are experiencing difficulties with your new pet, we are happy to work with you to try to resolve the issue through behavior advice, tips and/or training.
 If you find that the match still isn’t working out, you may return the pet within 7 days of adoption to receive a full refund of your adoption fee.
 We always welcome back any animal we have adopted.

 Every adoption through LCAS includes the spay/neuter surgery, initial vaccinations, flea treatment/wormer, a vet exam, and microchip.
 Dog adoptions also include a one-year license, collar, leash, and two behavior training sessions.
 In addition, we evaluate pets for health and temperament, so that we can help match adopters with the pet that’s right for them.
 We also offer post-adoption support to address concerns and questions that may come up after a pet goes home.
 In all, adopting a pet is a tremendous value for the price.

 Most animals are surrendered because the owner’s circumstances change, not because there is anything wrong with the animal.
 People may find that they can no longer afford to care for their animal, they need to move and their new housing does not accept pets, or they no longer have the time to spend with them.
 Failure to spay or neuter a pet also results in hard-to-place litters, which are then brought to the shelter.
 Many animals brought to the animal shelter are healthy, temperamentally sound, and terrific companions for their new adopters.

 LCAS accepts small pets including rabbits, guinea pigs, birds, rodents, and other small animals.
 Please call us to make an appointment.

 Yes, but please be aware that truly feral cats cannot be accepted into our adoption program.
 If you want to bring in a feral cat, please call for a morning appointment.
-We charge a fee of $25 to safely handle and accept a feral cat.
+We request a fee of $25 to safely handle and accept a feral cat.
 If a cat is semi-social, we are able to place them as barn or shop cats.